Sollumz/Sollumz/README.md

 # Sollumz
-Blender plugin to import, export, or create GTA V assets in the Codewalker XML format.
+Blender plugin to import, export, or create GTA V assets.

 By Skylumz, Colton Fox and alexguirre.